larryhastings/big/README.md

       the equivalent part of a version string) are stripped.
     * Abbreviations and alternate names for `release_level` are normalized.
+* Don't tell anybody, but, you can also pass in a `sys.version_info` object into the constructor instead of a string.

 When constructing a `Version` by passing in a string `s`, the string must conform to this scheme, where square brackets denote optional substrings and names in angle brackets represent parameterized